What is the difference between a death notice and an obituary?

 What it costs

 Newspaper notice pricing varies by paper, day of the week, and length.
-The figures below are indicative based on funeral director industry estimates and current public listings; contact the newspaper or your funeral director for an exact quote.
+The figures below are indicative, based on the Funerals Direct team's review of published newspaper pricing; contact the newspaper directly or ask your funeral director for an exact quote.
+Pricing is set by each publisher and changes periodically; verify current rates through the relevant newspaper's classifieds or tributes portal before placing an order.

 - Short death notice (around 30 to 50 words): $96 to $300, depending on the newspaper